liyunqianggyn/Awesome-LLMs-Pruning/challenge/challenge.md

 - One-shot prune +  fine-tuning strategy  lose chances to explore other possible sub-networks.

+[//]: # (The capacity of pruned subnetwork by one-shot pruning criteria is the upper bound, no matter how well your fine-tuning strategy is.)

 #### Emergence-of-Essential-Sparsity-NIPS-2023
 - No much benefit on pruning modern LLMs such as Llama2 where performance drops significantly.